Oyster card: Zip cards

 On 7 January 2008, Transport for London unveiled the Zip card, an Oyster photocard to be used by young people aged 18 years or under who qualify for free bus and tram travel within the capital, with effect from 1 June 2008.
-To qualify, one must live in a London borough (and still be in full-time education if they are 18).
+To qualify, one must live in a London borough (and still be in full-time education if 18 years old).
 Children outside London (and indeed the UK) may also apply for a Visitor version of the Zip card (which offers free bus and tram travel for under-16s, and half-rate fares for 16–18-year-olds) online, which they must collect from one of TfL's Travel Information Centres.
-From 1 September 2010 a fee of £10-15 (Dependent on age) has been charged for the card.
+From 1 September 2010 a fee of £10–15 (dependent on age) has been charged for the card.